 That’s why we look to work with like-minded suppliers, partners, and manufacturers.
 Developing high-quality, beautiful garments and clothes that are organic, ethical, and eco-friendly also ensures our products have as long life as possible.

-So when you buy a baby grow from our Herdy Baby range, you enable us and our manufacturers to continue producing GOTS certified organic cotton products, which are better for the environment, healthier for farmers and workers, longer lasting, and nicer to wear for you and your la’al ’uns.
+So when you buy a piece of clothing from herdy, you enable us and our manufacturers to continue producing GOTS certified organic cotton products, which are better for the environment, healthier for farmers and workers, longer lasting, and nicer to wear for you and your la’al ’uns.